GV-Shriya/Weather-App/README.md

 Download the entire folder to ensure smooth running of the application

-Reach out to me if you have anu queries
+Reach out to me if you have any queries

 Thank you for your attention!